mathspace/zipnap/Readme.md

-# Zipnap
+# ZipNap

-Zipnap is a smart cloud resource management tool that automatically starts and stops various types of instances based on demand.
+ZipNap is a smart cloud resource management tool that automatically starts and stops various types of instances based on demand.
 It acts as a proxy that wakes up sleeping instances when they're needed and puts them back to sleep when idle, helping you save on cloud costs while maintaining availability.